Real-Time, High Resolution Images of the Night Sky (150° of Sky Coverage)

 The Starlight Xpress Oculus is a high resolution, very compact wide-field camera, utilizing a sensitive Sony SuperHAD CCD chip with an array of 1392 x 1040 pixels.
 Due to its low light sensitivity, images are over-exposed in daylight or during times of bright moonlight.
 NOTE: THE CAMERA IMAGES ARE NOT UPDATED DURING DAYLIGHT HOURS.
 Exposures range from 0.05 seconds (bright moon and daylight) to 30 seconds when the sky is at its darkest.
 On a normal, mostly moonless night, the camera can take over 2000 images.

 Right below the image is information pertaining to the displayed image.
 Time is Mountain Time USA, 24-hour clock.
 Exposure is expressed in seconds.
 Image Background indicates the level of brightness in a 16-bit system from 0 to 65,535.
-North is up and West is to the right.
+In the images below, North is up and West is to the right.

 ALL-SKY TIMELAPSE – LAST HOUR ANIMATION LOOP